 We use professional and industry standards for the security and protection of information collected.
-For example, information submitted within the My Digital Health platform is secured using a 256-bit encryption Secure Sockets Layer (SSL) software and protected by encryption and firewall technology.
+For example, information submitted within the My Digital Health platform is secured using a 256-bit encryption Secure Sockets Layer and Transport Layer Security (SSL/TLS) software and protected by encryption and firewall technology.
 We take all reasonable steps to hold information securely in electronic or physical form.
 We also store information in access controlled premises and in electronic databases requiring logins and passwords.

 Your personal and health information will be held securely for a minimum of 5 years.